StockRake.com is sale at @SideProjectors

 Ask yourself:

-If you’re financially secure, reinvesting helps accelerate your compounding.
-But if you rely on your portfolio for income, taking the cash might be smarter.
+If you’re financially secure and don’t need cash right now, reinvesting accelerates compounding.
+If you rely on your portfolio for monthly expenses, cash dividends may be smarter.

 • Are earnings stable or growing?